Aminocd/slate/source/index.html.md

 offer-sender-username | The username of the user that made the offer offer-sender-avatar-url | The URL of the avatar of the user that made the offer previous-offer-id | The ID of the offer that is being counter-offered.
-If the first offer of an offer-chain, the value will be 0 requested-proposed-transactions | All the proposed transactions being requested from the offer receiver offered-proposed-transactions | All the proposed transactions being offered by the offer receiver offer-type | 0 is the offer that starts an offer chain, 1 is a counter-offer, 2 is an offer rejection, and 3 is an offer acceptance active | Whether the offer is still active and can be countered or accepted/rejected proposed-transfers | The proposed_transfers included in the offer
+If the first offer of an offer-chain, the value will be 0 requested-proposed-transactions | An array of proposed transfers and proposed issuances being requested from the offer receiver offered-proposed-transactions | An array of proposed transfers and proposed issuances being offered by the offer sender offer-type | 0 is the offer that starts an offer chain, 1 is a counter-offer, 2 is an offer rejection, and 3 is an offer acceptance active | Whether the offer is still active and can be countered or accepted/rejected proposed-transfers | The proposed_transfers included in the offer